hai-vr/documentation/docs/changelogs/lightbox-viewer.md

 The Pink scene is the most notable because the left hand will be lit pink and the right hand will be lit purple.

 :::warning
-If you want the **previews** to use light volumes, please understand that *unlike avatar uploads*, is it not sufficient to have a compatible shader like liltoon 1.10;
+If you want the **previews** to use light volumes, please understand that *unlike avatar uploads*, is it not sufficient to have a compatible shader like lilToon 1.10;
 you need the actual [Light Volumes package](https://github.com/REDSIM/VRCLightVolumes?tab=readme-ov-file#installation-through-vrchat-creator-companion) installed in your avatar project.
 :::